12th annual WOOD COUNTY LIVING HISTORY DAY

 Rain Location: First United Methodist Church, 1506 E. Wooster St. Bowling Green

-*Due to BGSU student move-in, we recommed entering the cemetery from Poe Road, turn south on Willard, right on Merry, then left to enter the cemetery [BGSU Map]
+*Due to National Tractor Pull traffic, we recommed entering the cemetery from Poe Road, turn south on Willard, right on Merry, then left to enter the cemetery [BGSU Map]

 alive as local residents portray citizens interred in Wood

 County Cemeteries.
 The mission is to promote Wood County History through the preservation

 of its Citizens that have gone on before us.

 Bring along your lawn chairs and enjoy an afternoon of history coming to life.
 Parking is available in the cemetery or nearby parking lots of Bowling Green State University.
 In case of heavy rain, the program will be held at the First United Methodist Church, 1506 East Wooster.
 This program is free and open to the public.

 include: Beaver Creek, Bloom Chapel, Bradner, Eisenhour, Ft.
 Meigs, Jerry City, Mount Zion, Oak Grove,